AWS Out of Cluster

 Viewing account-level tags

-You can view AWS account-level tags in Kubecost; tags are applied to all the resources defined under a given AWS account.
+Account-level tags are applied (as labels) to all the Assets built from resources defined under a given AWS account.
 You can filter AWS resources in the Kubecost Assets View (or API) by account-level tags by adding them (‘tag:value’) in the Label/Tag filter.

-If a resource has a label with the same name as an account-level tag, the resource label value will take precedence; it won’t be overridden by the value of the account-level tag.
+If a resource has a label with the same name as an account-level tag, the resource label value will take precedence.

 Your AWS account will need to support the